Last updated on June 13, 2021

 14k gold contains 58.3% pure gold and 41.7% other metals, or 14 parts of pure gold and 10 parts of other metals.
 14k gold is quite durable and will not scratch that easily as other gold types with a higher purity level.

-This is the most popular gold type for rings and other wearable jewellery in the US and the UK.
+This is the most popular gold type for rings and other wearable jewellery in the United States and the United Kingdom.

 14k gold has a beautiful rich gold colour which is slightly less saturated and intense than 18k gold.
 14k gold is the best choice for those looking for the perfect balance between durability, price and look.